Safety assessments consider two main periods of time:

 Preclosure safety assessments are conducted for siting, construction and operation of the facility, transportation of used fuel from nuclear generating stations to the facility, and eventual decommissioning and closure of the facility.

-Before specific sites for a repository have been identified and detailed designs completed, generic studies are conducted based on hypothetical sites and conceptual designs.
-These are referred to as "case studies."
+Before potential sites for a repository have been identified and detailed designs completed, generic studies are conducted based on hypothetical sites and conceptual designs.
+The 6th and 7th Case Studies are examples.

-Canada has two types of rock formations that are potentially suitable for a deep geological repository: crystalline and sedimentary.
+Two sites are being considered by the NWMO for a deep geological repository.
+The Revell Site in the Wabigoon Lake Ojibway Nation-Ignace area is located in crystalline rock, while the South Bruce Site in the Saugeen Ojibway Nation-South Bruce area is located in sedimentary rock.
+Both sites are potentially suitable for a deep geological repository.
 Each has been the subject of a separate pre-project postclosure safety assessment.
 The reports illustrate the safety assessment models and approaches as applied to these conceptual designs.

 These reports build on a series of postclosure safety assessments illustrating the long-term performance and safety of different repository designs within various geological settings.